-- General Education Core Requirements, see Graduation Requirements section of this catalog.
-Follow requirements with these stipulations: mathematics - MATH 2403 or higher MATH is required, STAT 2503 must also be completed; social sciences - select two courses from two different areas, excluding ECON 2803 and 2813. - These courses are used to determine major courses in residency, see Graduation Requirements.
-A cumulative GPA of 2.0 is required in these courses to meet graduation requirements for the College of Business. - Electives, nine hours: select courses that will satisfy degree requirements for a baccalaureate program.
+General Education Core Requirements, see Graduation Requirements section of this catalog.
+Follow requirements with these stipulations: mathematics - MATH 2403 or higher MATH is required; social sciences - ECON

+- 2803 is required; select one additional course, excluding ECON 2813. - 2.
+These courses are used to determine major courses in residency, see Graduation Requirements.
+A cumulative GPA of 2.0 is required in these courses to meet graduation requirements for the College of Business. - 3.
+Electives, 12 hours; select courses in consultation with advisor.
 MATH 1403 is eligible to be used as a general elective if needed as a prerequisite for MATH 2403.
-MGMT 1201 is required for first-time, full-time freshmen.
-Consult with advisor for other electives. - 4.
-Lower-level Business Core, 24 hours (includes ECON courses).
+MGMT 1201 is required for first-time, full-time freshmen. - 4.
+Lower-level Business Core, 24 hours (includes ECON 2813).
 Review College of Business admission requirements for standards of performance. - 5.
-Major requirements, 24 hours.
-Must be upper-level courses within the College of Business and at least three business

-- disciplines must be represented (ACCT, COBI, ECON, FIN, LAW, MGMT, or MKTG). - Required business computing competency may be fulfilled by successful completion of MGMT 2103 or ITA 1003 or approved substitution. - Prior to graduation students must demonstrate competency in financial literacy by satisfactory completion of FIN 1521 (or approved substitution) with a grade of C or better, or score 70% or more on a challenge exam for FIN 1521.
+Concentration requirements, 24 hours.
+Choose two, 12-hour concentrations from those listed below. - 6.
+Required business computing competency may be fulfilled by successful completion of MGMT 2103 or ITA 1003 or approved substitution. - 7.
+Prior to graduation students must demonstrate competency in financial literacy by satisfactory completion of FIN 1521 (or approved substitution) with a grade of C or better, or score 70% or more on a challenge exam for FIN 1521.